thelovelab/comp-bio-setup/cluster_setup.md

 For Windows machines, you need to download and install an X11 application, such as Xming.
-(You may need to open Xming manually for X11 forwarding to work when you connect to killdevil.)
+(You may need to open Xming manually for X11 forwarding to work when you connect to longleaf.)

 <https://sourceforge.net/projects/xming/>